-33) Message LED Lead (2-pin LED)
+31) Message LED Lead (2-pin LED)

 This indicates whether a message has been received from a fax/modem.
 The LED will remain lit when there is no signal and blink when there is data transfer or waiting in the inbox.
 This function requires ACPI OS and driver support.
+To enable ACPI support in Windows 98, reinstall Windows 98 using the command line setup /p j.